No. 8 UConn bounces back from loss with 84-60 rout of DePaul - NewsBreak

 BIG PICTURE

-DePaul: Morrow now has 18-consecutive double-doubles and 21 this season.
+DePaul: Morrow now has 18-consecutive double-doubles and 21 on the season.
 She had 30 points and 14 rebounds last month against the Huskies.

-UConn: Ducharme, who was averaging 12.6 points this season, missed her third straight game with a head injury.
-Nelson-Ododa missed her second straight game.
+UConn: Caroline Ducharme, who was averaging 12.6 points this season, missed her third straight game with a head injury.
+Olivia Nelson-Ododa missed her second straight game.
 UConn said she is dealing with a groin injury.
-Reigning national player of the year Paige Bueckers is still sidelined with a knee injury that has kept her out since early December.
+Paige Bueckers is still sidelined with a knee injury that has kept her out since early December.

 DePaul: The Blue Demons wrap up their road trip with a visit to Georgetown on Sunday.